 Add flour and fry for a few seconds.

-Add milk very slowly and whisk to make a lump free mixture.
+Now add milk very slowly and whisk to make a lump free mixture.
 Cook the sauce on low heat until it thickens.

 Add cheddar cheese, gouda cheese and cook until it melts.
 Season with salt and pepper.